• Engineer and cameras

 3. Construction

 Construction sites are vulnerable to theft and vandalism, especially after hours.
 CCTV systems monitor equipment, materials, and site access, minimising financial loss.
+High-definition cameras can also be used to verify that safety protocols are being followed on-site during working hours.

 4. Offices

 Office environments benefit from CCTV by ensuring staff safety and monitoring access points.
 Integrated systems can also help track attendance and enforce security protocols.
+In multi-tenant buildings, surveillance is a cornerstone of effective property management security, ensuring communal areas remain safe for all occupants.

 5. Warehousing and Logistics

 For businesses in warehousing and logistics, storing high-value goods, CCTV provides constant monitoring to prevent theft and damage.
 It also supports operational oversight, such as tracking loading and unloading activities.
+This level of oversight is particularly important for high-risk environments such as waste management facilities or utility plants where asset protection is critical.

 Apprenticeship Training